d-chambers/Detex/README.md

 # Note
 I will be rewriting much of Detex in the coming months.
 More information to follow.

+Update: I am still working Detex, but the focus of the project will probably change bit.
+I recommend checking out [EQcorrscan](https://github.com/eqcorrscan/eqcorrscan) for your match filter/detection needs.

 # Introduction